asjoyner/tesladeliverydate/README.md

 This small utility will monitor for the delivery date of a Tesla by Reservation Number, and output the latest information to the screen.
 It's not a particularly user friendly UI, but it serves my needs.

-To use it, first copy the example configuration file to your home directory (or any path you provide as --config), and edit it to match your account and car.
+To use it, first copy the example configuration file to your home directory (at ~/.tesladeliverydate or any path you provide as --config), and edit it to match your account and car.
 Then, just start the daemon by running `go run main.go`.

 It prints output to the screen like this: